-CE #2: Staff Time Savings Total time to complete the task in staff Total amount of staff time dedicated to the task prior to Expected amount of total staff time dedicated to the task Actual amount of total staff time dedicated to the task after Whether the outcome meets or exceeds the benchmark. hours (decrease). implementation of the activity (in hours). after implementation of the activity (in hours). implementation of the activity (in hours). benchmark.
-11,000 hours (HCV) 7,792 hours (LIPH) 9,200 hours (HCV) 4,200 hours (LIPH) ,
+CE #2: Staff Time Total time to complete the Total amount of staff time dedicated to the Expected amount of total staff time Actual amount of total staff time Whether the outcome meets Savings task in staff task prior to dedicated to the task dedicated to the task or exceeds the hours implementation of the after implementation after benchmark. (decrease). activity (in hours). of the activity (in implementation of hours). the activity (in hours).
+11,000 hours (HCV) 9,200 hours (HCV) 7,792 hours (LIPH) 4,200 hours (LIPH)

-НАСН P Metrics Metric Name Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+HACF P Metrics Metric Name Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of Annual Recertifications Total number of annual recertifications (decrease).
 Total annual recertifications prior to implementation of the activity (number) 2,698 (HCV) 2,587 (LIPH) Expected annual recertifications after implementation of the activity (number) 2,650 (HCV) 1,200 (LIPH) Actual annual recertifications conducted in the plan year (number) Whether the outcome meets or exceeds the benchmark.
 Number of Interim Recertifications Total number of interim recertifications (decrease).
 Total interim recertifications prior to implementation of the activity (number) 1,889 (HCV) 1,052 (LIPH) Expected interim recertifications after implementation of the activity (number) 2,300 (HCV) 1,250 (LIPH) Actual interim recertifications conducted in the plan year (number) Whether the outcome meets or exceeds the benchmark.
 Total Recertifications Total number of recertifications (decrease) Total recertifications prior to implementation of the activity (number) 4,596 (HCV) 3,639 (LIPH) Expected recertifications after implementation of the activity (number) 4,950 (HCV) 2,450 (LIPH) Actual recertifications conducted in the plan year (number) Whether the outcome meets or exceeds the benchmark.
 Average Cost per Recertification Average cost per recertification Average cost per recertification prior to implementation of the activity (dollar) \$53.63 (HCV & LIPH) Average cost per recertification after implementation of the activity (dollar) \$53.63 (HCV & LIPH) Actual average cost per recertification conducted in the plan year (dollar) Whether the outcome meets or exceeds the benchmark.
 Total Estimated Costs Total estimated costs (decrease) Total cost per recertification prior to implementation of the activity (dollar) \$246,487 (HCV) \$195,160 (LIPH) Total cost per recertification after implementation of the activity (dollar) \$265,468 (HCV) \$131,393 (LIPH) Actual total cost per recertification conducted in the plan year (dollar) Whether the outcome meets or exceeds the benchmark.